 In Terra these limits will apply per workspace (for those created after September 27, 2021) or per Terra billing project (for workspace created before September 27th).

-These limit the number of Google projects that can be created by a single user (default is 25) or under a single GCP Billing account (default is five).
-This impacts the number of workspaces you can create in Terra.
+These limit the number of Google projects that can be created by a single user (default is 25) or under a single Google Cloud Billing account (default is five).
+Since Terra generates a unique Google project for each workspace, this impacts the number of workspaces you can create in Terra.

 All workflows (or "methods") and Cloud Environments that run in Terra are affected by GCP compute and disk quotas.
 Google enforces default resource quotas for Terra Billing projects (before September 27, 2021) and workspaces (after September 27, 2021) based on a user's GCP billing reputation.